mesosphere/dcos-docs-site/pages/1.11/release-notes/1.11.9/index.md

 - COPS-4323, DCOS_OSS-4620 - Erlang has a concept of [cookie](http://erlang.org/doc/reference_manual/distributed.html#security) which allows/disallows a node to make a connection with the other nodes in the cluster.
 Only nodes with the same cookie strings are allowed to make connections.
 Currently, this cookie is a fixed string and not configurable in DC/OS.
 If nodes from different DC/OS clusters are reachable to each other then there is a possibility of "cross talk" between the two clusters.
 This fix is to make the cookie configurable.
 - DCOS-19790, DCOS-41896 - Mute two flaky tests till docker version is upgraded to 17.12.
 - DCOS-46506 - Currently, the configuration option `enable_ipv6` is not passed to the frontend.
 The UI is not aware that the cluster does not support the `dcos6` network type.
 This release passes the configuration option to the frontend configuration file and uses it to conditionally show the `dcos6` option for the network types.
 Therefore, this issue fixes the validation of overlay backends.
 - DCOS-46915 - In OTP 20 and earlier, all Erlang distribution protocol connections over TLS are initialized by `ssl_tls_dist_proxy` one at a time.
 This approach causes a bottleneck and is resolved in the newest OTP versions.
 If the node connects to a non-existing node, it takes up to 30 seconds to get an error.
 Lashup tries to connect to such nodes every `n` seconds which causes a message storm in `ssl_tls_dist_proxy`.
 The workaround is to restart the entire virtual machine, if there are more than `m` messages in the queue.
-<p class="message--important"><strong>IMPORTANT: </strong>It is recommended not to kill the  ssl_tls_dist_proxy since it will break all new and old distribution protocol connections.</p>
+It is recommended not to kill the `ssl_tls_dist_proxy` since it will break all new and old distribution protocol connections.
 - DCOS_OSS-3736 - Marathon randomly assigns host ports.
 In rare cases, it causes port conflicts in the networking integration tests.
 The fix is to assign unique port numbers manually and update Marathon app configuration to match Marathon 1.5 syntax.

 ## Package Management